pastewka/MolecularDynamics/_project/milestone07.md

 This milestone requires the following tasks:

-* Incorporate the Gupta EAM potential into your code
+* Incorporate the Ducastelle EAM potential into your code
 * Measure the heat capacity and latent heat of gold clusters as function of their size

 Optional: